Home

 Book/Audio Combo/Inexpensive

 The longstanding Teach Yourself series is one of the very few publishers with a readily available course for learning the Irish language.
-There is a coursebook which also comes with two audio cd's.
+There is a coursebook which also comes with two audio cd's so you can begin to learn the tricky Irish pronunciation!

 Software

-Learn Irish Now uses native speaker audio, text, video, games and dialogues to immerse you in the Irish language.
+Transparent Irish Premium uses native speaker audio, text, video, games and dialogues to immerse you in the Irish language.
 With 15,000 words in mp3 format to use in your iPod or mp3 player and it can be fully integrated with BYKI.
+And, there is a six month guarantee.
 Overall, a great resource to learn Irish!

 Other online resources for learning Irish Gaelic :